cogpilot/neuro-cyberpunk/README.md

 ------------

 - Copy manually: take the contents of `packaging/` and drop them into `CP2077_PATH`.
-- Or let xmake install for you (uses `CP2077_PATH`):
+- Or let xmake install for you (uses `CP2077_PATH`, the plugin script directory will be symlinked to the one in the repo):

   ```
   xmake install
   ```

-*note that xmake install does not copy across scripts currently, you will need to manually copy those over yourself*

 - Launch the game (or `xmake run` if `CP2077_PATH` is set) and enable the plugin under RED4ext.